-The Board has established a CGC Committee comprised of Ronald Dewhurst (Chair), Jack C. Lee and Rosemary Zigrossi, all of whom are independent directors within the meaning of Section 1.4 of NI 52-110.
-The CGC Committee previously operated as two separate committees: the Human Resource and Compensation Committee (the "HRC Committee") and the Corporate Governance and Nominating Committee (the "CGN Committee").
+The Board has established a CGC Committee comprised of Ronald Dewhurst (Chair), Sharon Ranson and Rosemary Zigrossi, all of whom are independent directors within the meaning of applicable Canadian and U.S. securities laws, as well as applicable stock exchange rules.
+The CGC Committee previously operated as two separate committees: the Human Resource and Compensation Committee and the Corporate Governance and Nominating Committee.
 On March 6, 2018, the Board resolved to combine these two committees and form the CGC Committee.
-It is anticipated that Mr. Dewhurst will be re-appointed Chair of the CGC Committee if he is elected a director and Ms Ranson and Ms Zigrossi will be appointed members of the CGC Committee if they are elected as directors.
+It is anticipated that Mr. Dewhurst will be re-appointed Chair of the CGC Committee if he is elected a director and Ms. Ranson and Ms. Zigrossi will be appointed members of the CGC Committee if they are elected as directors.
 All members of the CGC Committee have direct experience that is relevant in their responsibilities in executive compensation.